anolilab/javascript-style-guide/packages/eslint-config/README.md

 ### Library Plugins

 These plugins will be loaded in based on your project `dependencies` in `package.json`.
-If a supported library is part of your project then it's related esLint plugins will be loaded.
+If a supported library is part of your project then it’s related esLint plugins will be loaded.
 The following packages are supported:

 - [eslint-plugin-fsa](https://github.com/joseph-galindo/eslint-plugin-fsa)
 - [eslint-plugin-lodash](https://github.com/wix/eslint-plugin-lodash)